-Ichimoku Cloud Analysis: EURUSD, XAUUSD, AUDUSD
+Ichimoku cloud analysis: EURUSD, XAUUSD, AUDUSD

 EURUSD, “Euro vs US Dollar”

-The currency pair has left the descending channel.
+The currency pair is growing inside a bullish channel.
 The instrument is going above the Ichimoku Cloud, which suggests an uptrend.
-A test of the upper border of the Cloud at 0.9945 is expected, followed by growth to 1.0250.
-An additional signal confirming the growth will be a bounce off the upper border of the descending channel.
-The scenario can be cancelled by a breakaway of the lower border of the Cloud and securing under 0.9755, which will mean further falling to 0.9660.
+A test of the signal lines of the indicator at 1.0055 is expected, followed by growth to 1.0525.
+An additional signal confirming the growth will be a bounce off the lower border of the bullish channel.
+The scenario can be cancelled by a breakaway of the lower border of the Cloud and securing under 0.9825, which will mean further falling to 0.9735.

 XAUUSD, “Gold vs US Dollar”

-Gold is pushing off the support level.
+Gold has pushed off the Tenkan-Sen line of the indicator.
 The instrument is going above the Ichimoku Cloud, which suggests an uptrend.
-A test of the upper border of the Cloud at 1650 is expected, followed by growth to 1720.
-An additional signal confirming the growth will be a bounce off the upper border of the descending channel.
-The scenario can be cancelled by a breakaway of the lower border of the Cloud and securing under 1625, which will mean further falling to 1585.
+A test of the lower border of the ascending channel at 1745 is expected, followed by growth to 1825.
+An additional signal confirming the growth will be a bounce off the lower border of the bullish channel.
+The scenario can be cancelled by a breakaway of the lower border of the Cloud and securing under 1680, which will mean further falling to 1625.

 AUDUSD, “Australian Dollar vs US Dollar”

-The pair is testing the Tenkan-Sen line of the indicator.
+The pair has secured above the resistance level.
 The instrument is going above the Ichimoku Cloud, which suggests an uptrend.
-A test of the lower border of the Cloud at 0.6365 is expected, followed by growth to 0.6665.
-An additional signal confirming the growth will be a bounce off the upper border of the descending channel.
-The scenario can be cancelled by a breakaway of the lower border of the Cloud and securing under 0.6330, which will mean further falling to 0.6240.
+A test of the Tenkan-Sen line at 0.6495 is expected, followed by growth to 0.6845.
+An additional signal confirming the growth will be a bounce off the lower border of the bullish channel.
+The scenario can be cancelled by a breakaway of the lower border of the Cloud and securing under 0.6355, which will mean further falling to 0.6245.

 Before you enter foreign exchange and stock markets, you have to remember that trading currencies and other investment products is trading in nature and always involves a considerable risk.
 As a result of various financial fluctuations, you may not only significantly increase your capital, but also lose it completely.
 Therefore, our clients have to assure RoboForex that they understand all the possible consequences of such risks, they know all the specifics, rules and regulations governing the use of investment products, including corporate events, resulting in the change of underlying assets.
 Client understands that there are special risks and features that affect prices, exchange rates and investment products.